Butlers Chocolates

 Butlers Chocolates is an Irish manufacturer of luxury chocolate products, based in North Dublin.
 Founded by Marion Bailey-Butler in 1932, the company produces a wide range of confectionery products including chocolate bars, truffles, fudge, toffee, chocolate eggs and seasonal novelties.
 The company has also created a chain of Butlers Chocolate Cafés.

 Butlers chocolates were founded in 1932 by Ms Bailey-Butler.
 Based in Dublin's Lad Lane, Bailey-Butler developed a range of handmade chocolates.

 In 1959, the company was purchased by Seamus Sorensen, and in 1984, the Butlers Irish Chocolates brand was born.
 The company was named in memory of its founder, Marion Bailey-Butler.

 Five years later, in 1989, Butlers Chocolates' first retail outlet opened on Grafton Street in Dublin City Centre.
 Since then, retail outlets have opened all over Ireland.
-There are also two franchises in New Zealand.
+There were also five stores in New Zealand.